Sagelt/svirfneblin/apocalypse616/index.md

 Whatever your powers were, this is what you are now.
 Diminished, but not dead.

 Now the world is not what it was.
 Look around you: evidently, certainly, not what it was.
 But also close your eyes, open your brain: something is wrong.
 At the limits of perception, something howling, everpresent, full of hate and terror.
-From this, the world’s psychic maelstrom, we none of us have
+From this, the world’s psychic maelstrom, we none of us have shelter.

 # About
 Apocalypse 616 is a lightweight reskinning of D. Vincent Baker and Megeuy Baker's [Apocalypse World](http://apocalypse-world.com/) based on Old Man Logan from Wolverine #66–72.
 It's heavily influenced by [Jay & Miles X-Plain The X-Men](http://www.xplainthexmen.com/), especially [their episode on Old Man Logan](http://www.xplainthexmen.com/2017/03/149-panning-for-callbacks/).